Exploring ultracold collisions in $^6$Li-$^{53}$Cr Fermi mixtures: Feshbach resonances and scattering properties of a novel alkali-transition metal system

 Additionally, we investigate the magnetic-field dependence of the Li-Cr elastic scattering across this FR.
-By means of experimental protocols identical to those described in Ref. \cite{Naik2011}, we monitor the damping of the sloshing motion of a lithium cloud of about 5 10$^4$ atoms, along the weak axis of our BODT, induced by interspecies collisions with about 10$^5$ Cr atoms prepared at 2~$\mu$K \cite{Ciamei2022}.
-A species-selective optical excitation \cite{Naik2011} initiates sloshing of the Li cloud while negligibly affecting the Cr component.
+By means of experimental protocols identical to those of Ref.~\cite{Naik2011}, we monitor the damping of the sloshing motion of a lithium cloud of about 5 10$^4$ atoms, along the weak axis of our BODT, induced by interspecies collisions with about 10$^5$ Cr atoms prepared at 2~$\mu$K \cite{Ciamei2022}.
+A species-selective optical excitation \cite{Naik2011} initiates sloshing of the Li component while negligibly affecting the Cr one.
 For each field, we trace the Li center-of-mass oscillations, which are fit to a damped sinusoidal function to extract the damping rate $\Gamma$.
-For weak interactions, with only few scattering events per oscillation period, $\Gamma$ is directly proportional to the elastic scattering cross section \cite{Naik2011}.
-The results of this study are summarized in Fig.~\ref{Fig3}(b), where we show the experimentally-determined $\Gamma$, normalized to the background value $\Gamma_{bg}$ measured far from the resonant region.
-One can notice how $\Gamma$ is peaked near the atom loss maximum, see Fig.~\ref{Fig3}(a), while it is minimum at about 500 mG above it, signaling vanishing Li-Cr collisions and thus confirming the predicted $\Delta_{\rm el}$.
+For weak interactions, with only few scattering events per oscillation period, $\Gamma$ is directly proportional to the elastic scattering rate \cite{Naik2011}.
+Fig.~\ref{Fig3}(b) shows the experimentally-determined $\Gamma$, normalized to the background value $\Gamma_{bg}$ measured far from the resonant region (circles), together with the thermally-averaged elastic scattering rate obtained from our collisional model (solid line).
+The remarkable agreement between experimental and theoretical data further demonstrates the accuracy of our theory, confirming the model expectation of $\Delta_{\rm el}\!\sim$0.5 G. Finally, we exploit our quantum collisional model to inspect the scattering properties of other isotopic pairs.
+Specifically, we focus on the Fermi-Bose mixtures $^6$Li-$^{52}$Cr and $^7$Li-$^{53}$Cr, obtained by replacing fermionic Cr and Li with their most abundant bosonic isotopes, respectively.
+Within the Born-Oppenheimer approximation, this can be achieved by simply changing the reduced mass in the Hamiltonian, although the result depends upon the actual number of vibrational states $N_6$ and $N_8$ of the sextet and octet potentials, which bear an uncertainty of a few units \cite{SM}.
+Setting them to the nominal values employed in our fit \cite{Jeung_2010}, for the $^6$Li-$^{52}$Cr combination we obtain $a_6^{6-52}\!=19.88(13) a_0$ and $a_8^{6-52}\!=42.83(2) a_0$, finding a few $\sim$100 mG wide resonances at fields of a few hundred Gauss.
+Since the reduced mass and, correspondingly, the potential parameters of such isotopic pair are very similar to the $^6$Li-$^{53}$Cr ones, our predictions are only weakly affected by the actual $N_6$ and $N_8$ values \cite{SM}.
+The same procedure, applied to $^7$Li-$^{53}$Cr, yields $a_6^{7-53}\!=38.20(14) a_0$ and $a_8^{7-53}\!=51.53(3) a_0$, respectively.
+Thanks to the complex hyperfine structure of $^{53}$Cr, this isotopic pair exhibits richer FR spectra, and a few-Gauss wide resonances below 500 G, although the increased sensitivity of the mass-scaled parameters of $^7$Li-$^{53}$Cr upon $N_{6,8}$ variations enhances our systematic uncertainty \cite{SM}.